 How Can You Grow Aloe Outside?

 For occasional freezes, cover the plant with a large plastic container if the cold period is just overnight.
-If the cold snap is longer, you will need to spread a thick mulch or straw around the root base to also protect the root zone.
+If the cold snap is longer, you’ll need to spread a thick mulch or straw around the root base to also protect the root zone.

 Growing aloe outdoors in beds where the cold is consistent and long in duration is not recommended.
 To save the plant, just keep it in a pot and move it outside when temperatures are warm.
 Gradually expose the plant to light when transitioning to outdoor life to prevent sunburn and let it acclimate to the new conditions.